 Mr. Chan was appointed as an Independent Director on 29 October 2010.
 He retired from Banking in February 2013, after 33 years in the corporate and investment banking.
-Currently, he is also an independent director of Singapore O&G Ltd., which is listed on the Catalist Board of SGX-ST.
+Currently, is also independent director of Singapore O&G Ltd. and Ayonda Ltd., which are listed on the Catalist Board of SGX-ST.